vwkd/kit/documentation/docs/01-routing.md

 Endpoints are modules with a `.js` or `.ts` extension and filenames similar to pages.
 A module exports functions corresponding to HTTP methods, like `get` for `GET` requests and `post` for `POST` requests.
 Since `delete` is a reserved word in JavaScript, DELETE requests are handled with a `del` function.

 Endpoints return JSON by default, though may also return data in other formats.

-Endpoints has access to a `fetch` in case you need to request data from external APIs.
-???
-HOW `this.fetch` or through argument like in `load` ?

 For example, we might have an endpoint `src/routes/blog/[slug].json.js` that returns a blog post as JSON from our database.
 Then a hypothetical blog page like `/blog/cool-article` would request data from `/blog/cool-article.json`, which would call the endpoint with the slug `cool-article`.